Technik-Tueftler/IntelligentSocketDatalogger/README.md

 `calc_request_time_monthly:` Specifies the day in the month on which the set reports are to be started monthly.
 The default setting is the first of the month.
 `calc_request_time_yearly:` Specifies the day and month in the year on which the set reports are to be started annually.
 The default setting is 01.01.
 `price_kwh:` Indicates the price per kilowatt-hour.
 The default price is 0.30€.
+`chat_id_source:` How the chat ID is stored.
+There are *auto* and *manual* settings.
+More information below.
+`update_time:` Update time where the bot checks new messages.
+`inline_keys_columns:` Specifies how many device names are displayed in a line in the chat.

 ### devices.json
 ````commandline